Composite Laser Crystals

 In the following, some examples of the use of composite gain media are given:

 - Undoped end caps on a short laser rod can reduce thermal effects by extracting some of the heat through the end faces of the doped part.
 This reduces the peak temperature, the tendency for thermal fracture, and (for several reasons) the strength of thermal lensing.
-Such crystals improve e.g. the performance of quasi-three-level neodymium lasers, such as Nd:YAG operated at 946 nm, where the heat generation is significantly stronger than for the usual 1064-nm wavelength.
+Such crystals improve e.g. the performance of quasi-three-level neodymium lasers, such as Nd:YAG operated at 946 nm, where the heat generation is substantially stronger than for the usual 1064-nm wavelength.
 (While the quantum defect is smaller, high pump intensities need to be applied, and the high excitation level leads to increased losses by quenching effects.)

 - When plates with different doping concentrations are bonded together (multi-segmented rods), the density of absorbed pump power (which normally decays rapidly in the pumping direction) can be smoothed.
 This leads to a more uniform temperature rise in an end-pumped laser, particularly when the crystal is pumped from one side only.
 With suitable laser designs, this feature can be converted into improved overall performance, in particular for a higher output power, power efficiency, and beam quality.

 Another approach is to use a core-doped rod, where pump light is absorbed only in the region covered by the laser beam.
 This is suitable also for side pumping of lasers, as it avoids pumping regions of the crystal which cannot be accessed by the lasing modes.
 It may therefore be possible to obtain enhanced efficiency and possibly a better beam quality.
 The doped part may even act as a waveguide, as the doping often somewhat increases the refractive index.